rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 He said to them, Behold, when you have entered the city, a man carrying a jar of water will meet you.
 Follow him into the house that he enters ^2210

-and tell the master of the house, The Teacher says to you, Where is the guest room, where I may eat the Passover with my disciples? ^2211
+and tell the master of the house, 'The Teacher says to you, Where is the guest room, where I may eat the Passover with my disciples?' ^2211

 And he will show you a large upper room furnished; prepare it there. ^2212